 If you believe that you or someone you know may be eligible to file a 2255 writ, it is important to speak with an experienced criminal defense attorney who can help you navigate the process and ensure that your rights are protected.

-To access these forms, go to your district court’s website and download them there, or instead, you can contact the district clerk to get a copy of the form from the district court.
+Be sure to access the proper form for your district!
+So to access these forms, you must go to your district court’s website and download them there, or instead, you can contact the district clerk to get a copy of the form from the district court.

 You may want to talk about facts outside of the record.
 Facts outside of the record are those facts that the court doesn’t already know about or have possession of.
 It is better to avoid facts that are inside of the record and to present facts that are outside of the record.